 The Company has appointed Oaktree Capital Management (Lux.)
 S.à r.l.1 to act as its AIFM pursuant to an agreement effective as of 17 May 2017 (the "AIFM Agreement").
 The AIFM was incorporated in Luxembourg on 22 June 2015 as a private limited liability company for an indefinite period and is registered at the Luxembourg Trade and Companies Register under number B 198.087.
-The AIFM has its registered office in Luxembourg, at 26A, boulevard Royal, L-2449, Grand Duchy of Luxembourg.
+The AIFM has its registered office in Luxembourg, at 31, Avenue Monterey, L-2163, Grand Duchy of Luxembourg.
 Its entire issued share capital, on the date of this Prospectus, is EUR 922,000.- and is held in its entirety by Oaktree International Holdings LLC.

-Oaktree International Holdings, LLC, an indirect subsidiary of OCG ("OCG Group") has sold 50% of the ordinary shares and the shares of each class of alphabet shares issued by the AIFM to BHAL Global Corporate Limited, a company incorporated in the United Kingdom, and an indirect subsidiary of Brookfield Asset Management Inc. (together with other Affiliates of Brookfield Asset Management Inc., the "Brookfield Group").
-As a result, the OCG Group and the Brookfield Group (individually referred to as a "Group" and collectively the "Groups") each hold 50% of the share capital of the AIFM (the "Acquisition").
+Oaktree International Holdings, LLC, an indirect subsidiary of OCG ("OCG Group") has sold 50% of the ordinary shares and the shares of each class of alphabet shares issued by the AIFM to BHAL Global Corporate Limited, a company incorporated in the United Kingdom, and an indirect subsidiary of Brookfield Asset Management Inc. (together with other Affiliates of Brookfield Asset Management Inc., the